ckuelker/quick-guide-en-us/DevOps/Memory/swap.md

 swapon -s
 ```

-This should be visible in the memory oververview
+This should be visible in the memory overview

 ```bash
 free -m
 ```

-Turn off the swap partition with the command which turns off all swap spaces
+Disable the swap partition with the command that disables all swap space

 ```bash
 swapoff -a
 ```

 For some non Debian systems: To mount the swap file on boot, add an entry
-to /etc/fstab
+to `/etc/fstab`

 ```bash
 echo "/swapfile none swap sw 0 0" >>/etc/fstab
 ```

 For Debian systems: To mount the swap file on boot, add an entry to
-/etc/fstab
+`/etc/fstab`

 ```bash
 echo "/swapfile swap swap defaults 0 0" >>/etc/fstab